 It’s no wonder that the country has a bit of an identity crisis.
 It’s now part of modern Europe and with this, an increasingly cosmopolitan, young and upwardly mobile, social, switched-on population keen to catapult the country westwards and disassociate itself somewhat from “Eastern Europe.”
 And this is glaringly obvious, not just in Bled but especially in its capital Ljubljana – a small, yet busy city, where there are clear distinctions between the very old, somewhat old, supernew and post-modern.

-For some alternative flavour, you can check out the Berlinesque street art and the punk museum at the heavily grafittied, 19th century, once Yugoslavian army barracks in Metelkova, also home to Tiffany’s, the city’s Friday night, queer party, where the city’s refreshingly friendly in-crowd drink and dance until morning.
-After which, the only solution for your inevitable hangover is the locals choice of an all-night burek joint, or better yet, Hot Horse, where the burgers are delightfully equine.
+For some alternative flavour, you can check out the Berlinesque street art and the punk museum at the heavily graffitied, 19th-century, once Yugoslavian army barracks in Metelkova, also home to Tiffany’s, the city’s Friday night, queer party, where the city’s refreshingly friendly in-crowd drink and dance until morning.
+After this, the only solution for your inevitable hangover is the locals’ choice of an all-night burek joint, or better yet, Hot Horse, where the burgers are delightfully equine.

 Then, just when you think you’ve seen it all, Slovenia keeps on giving – a night at the fabulous Relais and Chateaux property, the Grad Otocec will reset any weary, hungover head.